ProxxiTech/HardInventory/README.md

   "octopart_key": "<your Octopart API key>"
 }
 ```
 The spreadsheet_url you get from the Share window in Google Sheets.
-The spreadsheet_id is just the long ID part of that same URL.
+The spreadsheet_id is just the long ID part of that same URL (in the example template linked above, that would be16HUKhmg7VBt5Z-bzD3HMQdtWii8MMSHKtTy1gjixDSg - but make sure to use the id from your own spreadsheet, not the template).
 The octopart_key is an API key provided to you when you sign up at https://octopart.com/api/home, and lets Hard Inventory programmatically search for component details.

 Next up we have Inventory-System-Auth.json, which is obtained from Google.
 Unfortunately it's a multi-step process, and the instructions at the link are outdated (things have been renamed) so you'll have to do a bit of thinking to find the correct steps to take - but it will set you on the right track at least.
 https://github.com/theoephraim/node-google-spreadsheet#service-account-recommended-method